chintal/bootstraps/cmake/README.md

 Setting up CMake build scripts (Project Developers):
 ----------------------------------------------------

-`CMake` is an ugly build system for C/C++.
-The only reason we're using it is because it's the natively supported buildsystem for both `KDevelop` and `CLion`, the most promising developing environments freely available.
-CLion is probably a year or two away, and hopefully they will have a community edition as well, similarly to `pycharm`.
-For the moment, KDevelop is the environment we hope to be able to use.
+`CMake` is a supposedly popular, though ugly-for-simple-projects build system for C/C++.
+The advantage to using `cmake` comes from the apprant better support it has from development tools, specifically kdevelop, possibly visual studio, and in the future clion.
+(CLion doesn't seem to work for me with custom toolchains, making it useless in this context).
+The primary advantage that could possibly stem from the use of `cmake`, besides being able to use `kdevelop`, is that properly configured CMakeList files should allow for relatively easy reuse of code across projects and platforms.

   * Install cmake :